 The important point is this: While free-will offerings of 1.2% or 1.5% is admittedly low, it is not fair to measure these numbers against 10%, because the Catholic tradition has never insisted that free-will offerings must be given at 10%.
 This is because the free-will offering and the tithe are fundamentally different forms of giving.

-Well and good, but none of this gets to the heart of the matter - how much ought we to give?
+All interesting history, but none of this gets to the heart of the matter—how much ought we to give?
 While a tithe has always been set at 10%, the Church has never dictated what an appropriate free-will offering is.
 This is an important question to explore, as with the elimination of civilly-enforced tithing throughout most of Christendom, free-will offerings are the mainstay of parish life.
-Of course, per Scripture and Tradition, the faithful are bound to support their pastors - and per canon law and legislation since time immemorial, pastors are obliged to live without ostentation or needless luxury.
+Of course, per Scripture and Tradition, the faithful are bound to support their pastors ; and per canon law and legislation since time immemorial, pastors are obliged to live without ostentation or needless luxury.
 But within the two obligations of the faithful to give and the pastors not to waste, what is fitting?

-What does it mean to "give out of our substance"?
-Personally, this has always denoted that our giving should 'hurt' a little bit.
+What does it mean to “give out of our substance”?
+This has always denoted that our giving should “hurt” a little bit.
 We have a duty to provide for our families, and God does not call us to give to such a degree that we impoverish our own households by doing so.
 But to give out of our substance rather than our excess means that our giving should challenge us.

 Does God Reward Generous Giving?